 The Job Interview Questions Asked Most Often

-Be sure that your strength is appropriate for the job you are seeking.
-Being able to "leap tall buildings in a single bound" didn't get Clark Kent his job as a reporter.
+Choose the strength most appropriate for the job you are seeking.
+Being "able to leap tall buildings in a single bound" didn't get Clark Kent his job as a reporter -- his writing skills did.

-Demonstrate that you are actually interested enough in the opportunity to have done research into the employer.
+Lack of knowledge about the employer equals lack of interest in the interviewer's mind, which is deadly.
+Demonstrate that you are actually interested enough in the opportunity to have research the employer and even the interviewers.
 Too many candidates just hit the apply button for no reason (apparent to the employer).
 Show that you are not that uninterested candidate.
 This is how.